llafuente/language-spec/spec/language/type-system.md

 *Semantics*

-Test if both side has the same exact type.
+Tests if both sides has the same exact type.

 *Example*